Learning Generalisable Omni-Scale Representations for Person Re-Identification: Experiments

 \keypoint{Results on Small Re-ID Datasets} Small re-ID datasets are more challenging for deep re-ID models because they have much less training images and classes than the big datasets.
 Table~\ref{tab:same_domain_small} compares OSNet with six state-of-the-art deep re-ID methods.
-On VIPeR, it is observed that OSNet outperforms all alternatives by a significant margin (more than 11\%).
-GRID is even more challenging than VIPeR because it has only 250 training images of 125 identities in addition to extra distractors.
+On VIPeR, we observe that OSNet outperforms all alternatives by a significant margin (more than 11\%).
+GRID is even more challenging than VIPeR because it has only 250 training images of 125 identities.
 Moreover, it was captured by real (operational) analogue CCTV cameras installed in busy public spaces, presenting more observation noise.
-OSNet remains the best on GRID, marginally superior over the current state-of-the-art JLML~\cite{li2017person}.
+OSNet remains the best on GRID, marginally above JLML~\cite{li2017person}, which is the current state-of-the-art.
 On CUHK01, which has around 1,900 training images, OSNet significantly outperforms Spindle and JLML by 6.7\% and 16.8\%, respectively.
-Overall, the performance of OSNet on these small datasets is superior, indicating its promising advantage in the real-world applications \emph{without} large-scale training data.
+Overall, the performance of OSNet on these small datasets is excellent, indicating its promising advantage in real-world applications \emph{without} large-scale training data.